antxd/LightFile/README.md

 # LightFile
-Small and practice file manager with drag and drop uploader, in development
+Small and practice file manager with drag and drop uploader that make all in ajax, in development